Toxoplasmosis

 Table

 The diagnosis of acute toxoplasmosis during pregnancy and in the fetus or neonate can be difficult, and consultation with an expert is recommended.
-If the patient is pregnant and IgG and IgM are positive, an IgG avidity test should be done.
-High avidity antibodies in the first 12 to 16 weeks of pregnancy essentially rules out an infection acquired during gestation.
-But a low IgG avidity result cannot be interpreted as indicating recent infection because some patients have persistent low IgG avidity for many months after infection.
-Suspected recent infection in a pregnant woman should be confirmed before intervention by having samples tested at a toxoplasmosis reference laboratory.
+If the patient is pregnant and IgG and IgM are positive, an IgG avidity test should be performed.
+The presence of high avidity antibodies in the first 12 to 16 weeks of pregnancy essentially excludes an infection acquired during gestation.
+However, a low IgG avidity result cannot always be interpreted as indicating recent infection because some patients can have persistent low IgG avidity for many months after infection.
+Suspected recent infection in a pregnant patient should be confirmed before intervention by having samples tested at a toxoplasmosis reference laboratory.
 If the patient has clinical illness compatible with toxoplasmosis but the IgG titer is low, a follow-up titer 2 to 3 weeks later should show an increase in antibody titer if the illness is due to acute toxoplasmosis, unless the host is severely immunocompromised.
+If the titer is still low, amniocentesis should be considered for polymerase chain reaction (PCR) testing.

-Toxoplasma are occasionally demonstrated histologically.
+Toxoplasma are occasionally demonstrated histopathologically.
 Tachyzoites, which are present during acute infection, take up Giemsa or Wright stain but may be difficult to find in routine tissue sections.
 Tissue cysts do not distinguish acute from chronic infection.
 Toxoplasma must be distinguished from other intracellular organisms, such as Histoplasma, Trypanosoma cruzi, and Leishmania.
-Polymerase chain reaction (PCR) tests for parasite DNA in blood, cerebrospinal fluid (CSF), or amniotic fluid are available at several reference laboratories.
+For parasite DNA in blood, PCR tests of cerebrospinal fluid (CSF), or amniotic fluid obtained via amniocentesis are available at several reference laboratories.
 PCR-based analysis of amniotic fluid is the preferred method to diagnose toxoplasmosis during pregnancy.

-If central nervous system (CNS) toxoplasmosis is suspected, patients should have head CT with contrast or MRI with contrast, or both plus a lumbar puncture if there are no signs of increased intracranial pressure.
+If central nervous system (CNS) toxoplasmosis is suspected, patients should have head CT with contrast, MRI with contrast, or both plus a lumbar puncture if there are no signs of increased intracranial pressure.
 MRI is more sensitive than CT.
-MRI and CT with contrast typically show single or multiple rounded, ring-enhancing lesions.
-Although these lesions are not pathognomonic, their presence in patients with AIDS and CNS symptoms warrants a trial of chemotherapy for T. gondii.
+MRI and CT with contrast typically show single or multiple, rounded, ring-enhancing lesions.
+Although these lesions are not pathognomonic, their presence in patients with advanced HIV infection and CNS symptoms warrants a trial of chemotherapy for T. gondii.
 CSF may be positive for lymphocytic pleocytosis, and the protein level may be elevated.

 If the suspected diagnosis of CNS toxoplasmosis is correct, clinical and radiographic improvement should become evident within 7 to 14 days.
-If symptoms worsen over the 1st week or do not lessen by the end of the 2nd week, a brain biopsy should be considered.
+If symptoms worsen over the first week or do not lessen by the end of the second week, a brain biopsy should be considered.
+Hematoxylin-eosin staining showing cysts is definitive for diagnosis of CNS toxoplasmosis.

 Ocular disease is diagnosed based on the appearance of the lesions in the eye, symptoms, course of disease, and results of serologic testing.